-Fujifilm X30 versus Sony RX100 II
+Fujifilm X30 vs Sony RX100 II

-The Fujifilm X30 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were revealed to the public, respectively, in August 2014 and June 2013.
+The Fujifilm X30 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were announced, respectively, in August 2014 and June 2013.
 Both the X30 and the RX100 II are fixed lens compact cameras that are based on a 2/3 (X30) and an one-inch (RX100 II) sensor.
-The Fujifilm has a resolution of 12 megapixel, whereas the Sony provides 20 MP.
+The Fujifilm has a resolution of 12 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is considerably smaller (31 percent) than the Fujifilm X30.
 Moreover, the RX100 II is markedly lighter (34 percent) than the X30.
 In this context, it is worth noting that neither the X30 nor the RX100 II are weather-sealed.